cisco-ie/tdm/doc/docs/usage/Identifying and Validating Mappings.md

 ![ANX 7, 8, and 9](/doc/img/anx_2.png)

 ### MIB OID (SNMP)
 SNMP MIB data is represented as a TDM Data Path via its OIDs.
 To explore OIDs, we will utilize the venerable [`net-snmp`](http://www.net-snmp.org/docs/man/) tools, specifically [`snmpwalk`](http://net-snmp.sourceforge.net/tutorial/tutorial-5/commands/snmpwalk.html). `snmpwalk` has its nuances, but we will try to get its basic usage down.
 OIDs are a little bit strange in the sense that the OIDs defined by MIBs are not necessarily the total definition of what is available.
-OIDs can be variable past what's visible purely from the MIB definition. `snmpwalk` traverses all of the values of the specified OID, and returns their values.
+OIDs can be variable past what is visible purely from the MIB definition. `snmpwalk` traverses all of the values of the specified OID, and returns their values.

 After an OID Data Path has been identified, a simple `snmpwalk -v 2c -c public <host> <oid>` will return all of the OID data.

 #### Installation
 SNMP tooling as an ecosystem is somewhat complicated to correctly install.
 This section will detail how to install the Cisco MIBs for usage with `net-snmp`.

 Fortunately, `net-snmp` itself is very easy to install.
-It's effectively a standard package in the Unix-like ecosystem.
+It is effectively a standard package in the Unix-like ecosystem.
 For example, on Debian/Ubuntu, simply issue `apt install snmp`.

-Unfortunately, `net-snmp` doesn't always come with the latest standard MIBs by default.
+Unfortunately, `net-snmp` does not always come with the latest standard MIBs by default.
 On Debian/Ubuntu we can use `apt install snmp-mibs-downloader` to download several industry standard MIBs.
 For other distributions, you will have to do some searching and validation that your MIBs are the latest.

 To use Cisco's MIBs, we first need to acquire them.
 Cisco has a mirror of SNMP-related information at [ftp://ftp.cisco.com/](ftp://ftp.cisco.com/).
 We will very specifically download the v2 MIBs located at [ftp://ftp.cisco.com/pub/mibs/v2/](ftp://ftp.cisco.com/pub/mibs/v2/) - if you don't know what this means then you will likely be okay with just this set.
 An example for Debian/Ubuntu, `wget --mirror --no-host-directories --cut-dirs=3 --directory-prefix=/usr/share/snmp/mibs/ --wait=1 ftp://ftp.cisco.com/pub/mibs/v2/`.
 This may take some time.